jitendrakyadav/pgmsolutions/readme.txt

 	"N" to sort by process ID ie. PID
 	"T" to sort by running time
 When you press above characters, top displays all results in descending order.
 However, you can switch to ascending order by pressing "R".
 Again pressing "R" would bring back you in descending order again.
-9. Renice a Process: We can use "r" option to change the priority of the process, also called Renice.
+9. Renice a Process: We can use "r" option (after pressing r, in interactive mode it would tell you to provide process-id & nice-value) to change the priority of the process, also called Renice.
+Remember only superuser or root user can renice/change/reset nice value i.e. NI and hence PR value(i.e. actual priority) for a process.
+	Here we are changing priority of a running process, but if we want, we can set priority of a process while starting the process.
+	Example: Suppose an user wanted to compress a large file, but don't want to slow down other processes, then he might run the following command: nice -n 19 zip -r magento.zip Magento-CE-2.2.6_sample_data-2018-09-07-02-28-42 sudo nice -n 19 zip -r magento.zip Magento-CE-2.2.6_sample_data-2018-09-07-02-28-42
 10. Show only specific number of processes: Press "n" and then provide the number of processes/tasks you want to list only in interactive mode; Remember zero to show default no of processes.
+11. Show all column names which could be displayed: While "top" is running, press small "f", it would show all available columns, here starred columns represent the columns whose are currently set as columns to show under "Task" area i.e. the lower-half area.
+	a.
+Adding a new column: To do this, press "f" which will show you all available columns list, now navigate to the row which contains the column name which you want to add, for example navigate to "RUSER" and press space-bar to select the highlighted option.
+Once you hit space-bar, the highlighted option adds a star "*" before the column-name, that means it has been selected/set to show as column in task-area.
+To go back to the home screen of top, press "Esc".
+So now you can see, a new column with "RUSER" has appeared as the last column.
+	b.
+Removing an existing column: Follow exactly the same steps as in just previous section (a).
+Just navigate to the column which you want to remove then press space-bar from your keyboard.
-11. Save "top" command results: To save the running "top" command results output to a file top-output.txt, use following command: top -n 1 -b > top-output.txt
+12. Save "top" command results: To save the running "top" command results output to a file top-output.txt, use following command: top -n 1 -b > top-output.txt
-12. Filtering through processes: If you have a lot of processes to work with, a simple sort won't work well enough.
+13. Filtering through processes: If you have a lot of processes to work with, a simple sort won't work well enough.
 In such a situation, you can use top's filtering to focus on a few processes.
 To activate this mode, press "o"/"O", a prompt appears inside top, and you can type a filter expression here as followings:
 	COMMAND=top
 	!COMMAND=top
 	%CPU>0.0
 	%CPU>3.0
 You can add more and more filters one by one using the same process; here in this case, all previous filters would be preserved.
 To remove all filters, just press "=".
-13. Forest view: Sometimes, we may want to see the child-parent hierarchy of processes.
+14. Forest view: Sometimes, we may want to see the child-parent hierarchy of processes.
 You can see this with the forest view, by pressing "v"/"V" while top is running.
 Again by pressing "v"/"V", you may return to default view again.
 I can tell from the screenshot forest-view-1.png & forest-view-2.png, the "systemd" process was the first one to start up on the system.
 It has started processes such as "sshd", which in turn has created other sshd processes, and so on.
-14. Changing the default look of CPU and memory statistics: If you are mostly at home in a GUI environment, you might not like top's default way of showing CPU and memory statistics(default-view-top-home-screen.png).
+15. Changing the default look of CPU and memory statistics: If you are mostly at home in a GUI environment, you might not like top's default way of showing CPU and memory statistics(default-view-top-home-screen.png).
 You can press "t" and "m" to change the style of CPU and memory statistics.
 If you press "t" or "m" repeatedly it cycles through two different types of progress bars(modified-view-top-home-screen.png).
 If you press the key for a third time, the progress bar is hidden.
 If you press the key again, it brings back the default.
-15. Exit "top" command: Press "q" for the same.
+16. Exit "top" command: Press "q" for the same.
 If it doesn't work, use "Ctrl + c" as last option.